M15 half-track: Development

 The M15 design developed from the United States Army Coast Artillery Corps' T1A2 Multiple Gun Motor Carriage (MGMC) project, which added a 37-mm gun to an M2 half-track car.
 It was designated the T28 and tested at the Aberdeen Proving Grounds.
-The tests were deemed unsuccessful due to heavy recoil, and the project was canceled in 1942.
+The tests were deemed unsuccessful due to heavy recoil, and the project was cancelled in 1942.

 T28E1

 A United States Army Armored Force requirement for a mobile anti-aircraft gun to support the coming North African Campaign resulted in the T28 project being revived soon after its cancellation.
 The new vehicles used the larger M3 half-track chassis and an M2E1 sight for target spotting, receiving the designation T28E1 Combination Gun Motor Carriage (CGMC).

 A total of eighty T28E1s were produced from July to August 1942 by White, all of which had a mount lacking protection for the gun combination and crew.
 After this initial run the vehicle gained an armored mount and went into production as the M15 CGMC.
 Some of the T28E1s still in service had their 37 mm guns removed and were converted into M3A1 half-tracks.